YachtChat/YachtChat/wiki/docs/03-FAQs/virtual-background.md

 # Does Yacht.Chat support virtual backgrounds?

 Yes.
-You can select between three different virtual backgrounds in the Media Settings in a space or in the Settings.
+You can select between three different virtual backgrounds in the Media Settings in space or in the Settings.